plone/training/docs/mastering-plone/features.md

 Once it's added, a {guilabel}`Policy` option will appear on the state menu to allow setting a placeful workflow policy.

+(features-publishing-date-label)=

+## Publishing date and expiration date

+The visibility of a content type instance like a page is not only ascertained by the workflow state.
+The publishing can be scheduled by setting the publishing date.

+Edit the front page of your site to display published news by adding a listing block with the approriate criteria.
+By publishing one of your news items, it will appear on the front page.

+As soon as you change the publishing date to a future date, the news item will no longer be shown on the front page until the date is reached.

+(features-sharing-label)=

+## Sharing

+Apart from publishing a page or any other content type instance, and making it visible for all users that are allowed to view published content, we can make it visible to only a group of users.
+The sharing UI can be accessed via the context menu.

+The sharing feature is not restricted to visibility.
+You can even make a page, with or without sub pages, editable only by a group of users.

 (features-wc-label)=

 ## Working copy